Scarus ghobban: Ecology

 Scarus ghobban grows quickly and can live up to 13 years.
 It tends to congregate in small schools.
 Scarus ghobban can rotate their mandible bone at a high velocity; this allows them to function as a scraper and facilitate hydrological transport of fine sediments.

 Reproduction

-The way the scarus ghobban reproduces is by the female laying eggs into the current of the water.
-After about 25 hours after the egg has been fertilized, it'll hatch.
-After birth, the parrotfish will mature quickly and won't have to be near its parents for much time.
+The way Scarus ghobban reproduces is by the female laying eggs into the current of the water.
+After about 25 hours after the egg has been fertilized, it will hatch.
+After birth, the parrotfish will mature quickly and will not have to be near its parents for much time.

 Threats

 While the species is captured in large numbers by fishermen for consumption and sale, and there is also a high amount of bycatch from other fisheries, it is not particularly targeted and appears not to be threatened at this point.
-As other parrotfish, it is dependent on coral reefs to some degree, and is likely to suffer from the continued degradation of same.
+As with other parrotfish, it is dependent on coral reefs to some degree and is likely to suffer from the continued degradation of those reefs.